dineshappavoo/LinkedList/README.md

 LinkedList non recursive implementation in c.

-##Install

-This project has the implementation of LinkedList in C.

 ##Functionalities

 int member(int n, cell *p): which takes two arguments: a number n and a pointer p